La Courneuve–Six Routes station

-La Courneuve–Six Routes is a station under construction of the Paris Métro on Line 16 and Line 17 in La Courneuve.
+La Courneuve–Six Routes is a station under construction of the Paris Metro on Line 16 and Line 17 in La Courneuve.
 The station is being built as part of the first shared section of these lines, between Saint-Denis–Pleyel and Le Bourget.
-It is scheduled to open in 2026.
+It is scheduled to open in 2027.

 A transfer to tramway line T1 will be opened.